frankmaayn/sports-page/README.md

-This is a static HTML Sport page
+Sport page created in HTML and CSS